-Changes in the value of Participant's account relate to contributions by the participant, interest, dividends, investments sales and change in market value.
+Changes in the value of Participant's account relate to interest and dividends earned, investments sales and changes in market value.
 Purchases and sales of securities are recorded on a trade-date basis.
 Dividends are processed the evening of the execution date and recorded with a drop date on the next business day.
 Interest is credited to participant-guaranteed accounts based on the rate communicated by Empower.
-Share values of mutual funds are received from the National Security Clearing Corporation, Interactive Data Corporation, or the mutual fund company.
+Share values of mutual funds are received from the National Security Clearing Corporation, Interactive Data Corporation or the mutual fund company.